aery32/sublime-aery32/README.md

 ### Supported commands

-- Create new project: prompts the directory where to create a new project.
-Then fetches the Aery32 framework in to that directory and sets up the Aery32.sublime-project file.
+- __Create new project__: Prompts the directory where to create a new project.
+Then fetches Aery32 Framework in to that directory and sets up the Aery32.sublime-project file.

+### Settings

+- __download_url__: Url where to download Aery32 Framework.
+- __strip__: List of files and directories which are to be omitted from the Aery32 Framework.

+This plugin enables code autocompletion by default.
+If you don't want to use that, it can be disabled by editing Aery32.sublime-project file.
+Just set sublimeclang_enabled to false.

 ## License